hilmihisham/tsundoku/README.md

 - 18/4/2026 - My current work implemented some kind of branching strategy for our code repo (that doesn't mean that my provious workplaces don't have this;  with time and experience, only now did I able to see and understand this thing clearly), so I'm thinking it's time to do things more proper for this Tsundoku repo as well - even though it's only me alone working on it, but that's beside the point.
 So starting today, I'm introducing ***project board***, and a simple ***GitHub flow*** branching strategy for this repo.
   - GitHub flow reference: [The Ultimate Guide to Git Branching Strategies](https://blog.prateekjain.dev/the-ultimate-guide-to-git-branching-strategies-6324f1aceac2)
   <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*6HtL5CWvMkjCPKH5_oMLIw.png" style="width:60%; height:auto;">
+- 1/7/2026 - gotta admit, i need some help with this codebase (it's a learning experience, it's a bit spaghetti), so i employed the help of GitHub Copilot (still on free version tho, as i'm still testing the water on this) to help me cleaning up a bit and adding some new features.